 Misuse, Abuse and Addiction

-The concepts of misuse, abuse and addiction are closely related and can pose challenges for term selection since the terms may overlap to some extent; the specific circumstances of each case/reported event may help in consideration for term selection of these concepts.
+Term selection for cases of misuse, abuse and addiction can pose challenges since the terms in lay language may overlap to some extent; the specific circumstances of each case/reported event provide essential information clarifying the reported concepts.
+Therefore, all information that is relevant (including contextual) should be available during term selection.
 Medical judgment and regional regulatory considerations need to be applied.

 It may also be useful to consider these concepts as shown in the table below: